-Industrial emissions of B[a]P are regulated under the Environmental Permitting (England and Wales) Regulations, 2016, amended (EPR) (Scotland and Northern Ireland have similar legislation in place which performs the same function).
-In particular, the EPRs transpose a number of EU Directives on industrial emissions.
-Foremost amongst these, and most relevant for B[a]P emissions, is the Industrial Emissions Directive EU Directive 2010/75/EU (IED)8, together with the Best Available Techniques Conclusions (BATCs) Implementing Decisions.
-The IED Directive sets stringent Emission Limit Values (ELVs) for pollutants emitted from a number of industrial sectors such as large combustion plants and incinerators.
-The IED also requires that the operators of industrial facilities use the 'best available techniques' (BAT) to reduce their emissions and that they demonstrate this by complying with BAT-associated emission limits (BAT AELs).
+Emissions from large industrial installations are regulated under the Environmental Permitting (England and Wales) Regulations 2016 (EPR), (N.B.
+Scotland and Northern Ireland have similar legislation performing the same function).
+The EPRs transpose a number of EU Directives including the Industrial Emissions Directive (IED)8 (2010/75/EU).
+A suite of EU Exit SIs subsequently adapted the existing EU Best Available Techniques Conclusions (BATCs) Implementing Decisions for continuity after UK's departure from the EU.

+The IED sets stringent Emission Limit Values (ELVs) for pollutants emitted from a number of industrial sectors such as large combustion plants and incinerators.
+The IED also requires the operators of industrial facilities use the 'best available techniques' (BAT) to reduce emissions, and that they demonstrate this by complying with BAT-associated emission limits (BAT AELs).
 BAT and their BAT-AELs are set out in BAT reference documents (BREFs)9.
 There are 32 BREFs/BATCs, covering a broad range of industrial sectors.